 Wait a few minutes until the installation completes.

-16. Follow the steps mentioned in Section 3, “Get list of EC2 Instances,” of the Prerequisites document to get the newly created SoftNAS instance.
+16. Go to the EC2 dashboard to get the newly created SoftNAS instance.

-17. Provide proper name to your newly created SoftNAS instance and select it.
+17. Provide proper name to your newly-created SoftNAS instance and select it.

 At the bottom of the instances list, you will find a panel containing details of the selected instance.